Self-help App for young girls

 Low firelity wireframes and testing 2.0

-I then brainstormed and further developed a digital prototype of the app, in which I used for a usability test.
-The usability test aimed to get answers to some specific questions, identify errors, and get feedback on the overall navigation; helping to further develop the concept.
+I then brainstormed and developed a digital, mid-fidelity prototype of the app, which I used for usability testing.
+The goal of the test was to identify usability issues and gather feedback on the overall navigation in order to further refine the concept.

 Users: